 Sehar is an important part of fasting; Prophet Muhammad (SAW) instructed Muslims to observe suhoor as there is a blessing in it.
 The foods eaten during suhoor set the tone for the whole day ahead.
 Proper nutrient constitution and balanced diet will prevent cravings, low blood sugar and thirst throughout the day.
 Therefore, focusing on sehar menu is very important.
-Here are a few foods you should incorporate in your menu to have a healthy sehar:
+Here are a few foods nutritionists recommend to incorporate in your menu to have a healthy sehar:

 Pulses are an invaluable source of protein.
 Protein, if eaten in suhoor, will help you sustain blood sugar levels throughout the day ahead.
 It will also prevent cravings, and keep the stomach full.
 Proteins have a slow transit time in the gut, so they release energy slowly.
 Pulses are delicious, nutritious and easy to make at suhoor.
 Apart from pulses, other good sources of protein include eggs, organic cheese, lean meat, and even protein powder in smoothies.